nicoespeon/understandlegacycode.com/content/blog/earn-maintainers-esteem-with-adrs/index.md

 Legacy systems are many years old, sometimes many decades.
 That's more than the typical turnover for developers.

-When the previous devels left, they bring with them their hard-won functional knowledge of the system.
+When the previous devs left, they bring with them their hard-won functional knowledge of the system.
 And there you are, left with a vast accumulation of undocumented sludge.

 > Would you say that your system is well documented?